 International Journal of MS Care

-Filipi, Mary; Leuschen, M. Patricia; Huisinga, Jessie M.; Schmaderer, Lorene; Vogel, Jeanna; Kucera, Daryl; and Stergiou, Nicholas, "Impact of Resistance Training on Balance and Gait in Multiple Sclerosis" (2010).
+Filipi, Mary; Leuschen, M. Patricia; Huisinga, Jessie M.; Schmaderer, Lorene; Vogel, Jeanna; Kucera, Daryl; and Stergiou, Nikolaos, "Impact of Resistance Training on Balance and Gait in Multiple Sclerosis" (2010).
 Journal Articles.
 140.